-Our minds seem to work one stories either via replay (he said, she said, and then this) or predictive stories.
+Our minds seem to work on stories either via replay (he said, she said, and then this) or predictive stories.
 Our storytelling is largely based on emotion, rarely logical and largely perception biased.
-As our memory doesn’t work like a reliable filing system, but instead recreates our recalled experience, our memories are largely false.
+As our memory doesn’t work as a reliable filing system but instead recreates our recalled experience, our memories are largely false.

 Is rumination a ‘bad’ thing?
 I recently had it put to me that life IS pressure, we can’t escape pressures.
 Stuff happens, cars break down, disagreements happen, it rains on wedding days and so on.
-Pressure isn’t bad, pressure can be managed and negotiated.
-We need some pressure to push us forwards.
+The pressure isn’t bad, pressure can be managed and negotiated.
+We need some pressure to push us forward.

 It’s unfortunate that this has happened.
 No. It’s fortunate that this has happened and I’ve remained unharmed by it—not shattered by the present or frightened of the future.
 It could have happened anyoneMarcus Aurelius